Approximate reading time: 3 minutes

 The sensation of nasal congestion is one of the worst symptoms of smoke inhalation.
 A study by Eccles et al. (1990) discovered that inhaling menthol significantly increased the sensation of nasal airflow after 10 min.

-Try our: Organic Peppermint & Licorice
+Spotlight Blend: Organic Peppermint & Licorice Root

 Special Note: Consumption of peppermint herbal products are usually safe; however, caution should be taken with patients under warfarin treatment.